AliceO2Group/analysis-framework/hyperloop.md

 * The analyses display can be expanded/collapsed and reordered with the buttons `✚/-`,`⇧` and `⇩`, or by dragging and dropping.
 This configuration is saved per user.
 * The user can add/remove, configure and enable/disable wagons in this page.
 * The user can add/remove datasets per analysis.
+* Receiving emails on wagon test failure can be configured per analysis in `Datasets and Settings 📝`.
+It can be set to: none, all analyzers or only user who enabled the wagon.

 ### <a name="servicewagons"></a>Service wagons